hwiyongsong/gitrepo/README.md

 A basic app to search Github repositories and view repository detail.

-This app is built using [Ionic/Angular framework](https://ionicframework.com/docs/angular/overview).
+* This app is built using [Ionic/Angular framework](https://ionicframework.com/docs/angular/overview).

-This does NOT use a Github auth token, so it is limited to the default "60 queries per hour" to Github API services.
+* This does NOT use a Github auth token, so it is limited to the default "60 queries per hour" to Github API services.
+* Search queries are run automatically as you type into the searchbox with debounce of 500ms.

 ### Live URL ###
 * [https://gitrepo-search.web.app](https://gitrepo-search.web.app)